Gir National Park — location and key facts

 Bus Terminals: Sasan-Gir Bus Stand

 Travel to Junagadh (JND) or Veraval (VRL) by train and hire a taxi to Sasan-Gir.
-If flying, Keshod Airport (IXK) at approximately 60 km is the nearest — travel onward to Sasan-Gir by taxi from Keshod.
+If flying, Keshod Airport (IXK) at approx. 60 km is the nearest — travel onward to Sasan-Gir by taxi from Keshod.
 No direct bus services connect major cities to Sasan-Gir.